So your job was eliminated, or you were laid off – now what should you put on LinkedIn when you’re unemployed?

 Remember, you actually have BETTER opportunities to promote yourself on LinkedIn when unemployed!
 Use the About section to openly display your expertise, without worrying that your CEO, Board, or team are viewing your Profile with suspicion.

-3 – How to write your LinkedIn EXPERIENCE section when unemployed.
+3 – What to put in your LinkedIn EXPERIENCE section when unemployed.

 If your employment ended only recently, you have several options.